p4tc-dev/pushback-patches/README.md

 # How do we move forward?

 I am not asking to be given speacial treatment but it is clear we have a hole in the process currently.
 All i am asking for is fair treatment.
-At this point, given that Paolo says the patches cant be applied because of 3 cross-subsystem <u>bogus</u> nacks, my suggestion on how we resolve this is for nnet maintainers to appoint a third person arbitrator.
+At this point, given that Paolo says the patches **cant be applied** because of 3 cross-subsystem <u>bogus</u> nacks, my suggestion on how we resolve this is for net maintainers to **appoint a third person arbitrator**.
 This person cannot be part of the TC or eBPF collective and has to be agreed to by both parties.

 Hopefully this will introduce some new set of rules that will help the net maintainers resolve such issues should they surface in the future.